Golf Tutorials

 By Spencer Lanoue

 That letter 'L' you see on a golf shaft stands for 'Ladies Flex,' but it has far less to do with your gender than it does with your personal swing speed.
 Choosing the right flex is one of the most effective ways to make the game easier and more enjoyable, yet it remains a point of confusion for so many players.
-This guide will walk you through exactly what Ladies Flex is, how it affects your shots, and most importantly, how to determine if it’s the right choice an improvement for your game.
+This guide will walk you through exactly what Ladies Flex is, how it affects your shots, and most importantly, how to determine if it’s the right choice for improving your game.

 What Truly is 'Flex' in a Golf Shaft?